Jonzy3000/pantry-web/README.md

 ## TODO

-- Refactor page layout
+- ~~Refactor page layout~~
 - Style recipe page
-- Style landing page
+- ~~Style landing page~~
-- Add search bar to header
+- ~~Add search bar to header~~ - wont do
 - Add cook time to cards
 - Add titles to pages and favicon
 - Style login pages and add some moar providers
+- Add a way to remove a recipe from my recipes
+- Fix button overflow on recipe page
+- Paging/lazyloading my recipes